dsNikhilds/Python/README.md

-# 100 Days of Code - Python
+# 30 Days of Coding - Python

-I have started 100 Days of Code - Python course from Udemy.
+I have challenged myself for 30 Days of Coding - Python.
+In thiis, I will code daily for next 30 days to learn python.

-In this repository, you will find all the projects I made while doing this course.
+In this repository, you will find all the projects I made during this challenge.

 ## Beginner